 Rapp Nature Camp serves 24 boys and girls per session.
 We currently serve children 8-16 years of age.
 Most of the campers are Rappahannock County residents; some come each year from far away and are visiting grandparents or other relatives who live in the county.
 Our mission is “to allow individuals, especially children, to discover for themselves the wonder and beauty of the natural world, and to understand what it means to be a part of a community of living things.”
 The camp’s motto is “Nature lessons are life lessons.”
 Our activities are almost all outdoors and are focused on community building, nature observation, and respect for the natural environment and its inhabitants.
 Everything we do is oriented towards such “life lessons” as developing listening, confidence in public speaking, vocabulary, working cooperatively, art and music, and imagination.
 Each camper has a special “Quiet Spot” and spends “Quiet Time” alone, just observing nature.
 Every year, the campers write and draw for our 12-page annual newsletter.

-Our on-site staff consists of the camp director, two adult assistant directors, a boys’ and a girls’ counselor, and usually at least one young counselor-in-training.
+Our on-site staff consists of the camp director, two adult assistant directors, a camp nurse, and usually at least one young counselor-in-training.
 Lyt Wood, the camp’s founding director, is an arborist, forester, alumnus of the Nature Camp at Vesuvius, Virginia (see naturecamp.net), and an experienced teacher and educator of natural history subjects.
 The camp’s home base is on his property, “Singing Creek,” three miles south of Sperryville on the Hazel River, within walking distance of Shenandoah National Park.
 Most of the counselors are former campers and all staff members undergo a program of training at the camp which focuses on educational philosophy and safety matters.

 Rapp Nature Camp has been made possible by tremendous volunteer support.
 The camp’s director has provided the facility free of charge since 1995.
 Neighbors allow use of their properties, and volunteers have built the camp barn, a footbridge over the Hazel River, and the Frog Pond which is the focus of our habitat studies.
 Volunteers also help with registration and serve as visiting instructors.
 For many years, one former camper’s parents have donated, delivered, prepared, and served all food and supplies for our one night of camp.
 So Rapp Nature Camp is a true community effort!